-Which of the following is not a conclusion of the Central Limit T... | Study Prep in Pearson+
+Which of the following is not a conclusion of the central limit t... | Study Prep in Pearson+

 1

-Recall the Central Limit Theorem (CLT) states that for a sufficiently large sample size, the sampling distribution of the sample mean will be approximately normal, regardless of the population's distribution.
+Step 1: Understand the Central Limit Theorem (CLT) and its key conclusions.
+The CLT states that the sampling distribution of the sample mean will approach a normal distribution as the sample size increases, regardless of the population's original distribution.

-Examine each given statement and check if it aligns with these conclusions.
-The first, third, and fourth statements correspond directly to the CLT conclusions.

-Focus on the statement 'The sample mean will always be exactly equal to the population mean for any sample size.'
-This is not a conclusion of the CLT because the sample mean is a random variable and can vary from sample to sample; it only approaches the population mean on average.
+Step 4: Note that the CLT does not claim the sample mean will always be equal to the population mean for any sample size.
+Instead, it states that the distribution of the sample mean will center around the population mean, but individual sample means can vary, especially for small sample sizes.

-Therefore, the statement that the sample mean will always be exactly equal to the population mean is not a conclusion of the Central Limit Theorem.
+Step 5: Conclude that the statement "The sample mean will always be equal to the population mean for any sample size" is NOT a conclusion of the Central Limit Theorem, making it the correct answer to the question.

 Watch next